chrisred/posh-localmachine/README.md

 The `trustedhosts` key can be a wildcard or a comma separated list of ip addresses or hostnames.

-In a Domain WinRM will need to be enabled for clients, for servers it should be enabled by default.
+In a Domain WinRM will need to be enabled for clients, but without the need for the `trustedhosts` key modification.
+For servers WinRM should be enabled by default.

 ### Remoting without WinRM ###